es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 All in all your "uploadExample.py" code should look like this:

     from serial_test import SerialTest
+    from bitfileConfigs import BitfileConfigs

     def writeexample():
         serialTest = SerialTest()
+        bitfileConfigs = BitfileConfigs()
-        assert serialTest.sendConfig(serialTest.exampleConfig, flash=True)
+        assert serialTest.sendConfig(bitfileConfigs.exampleConfig, flash=True)

     if __name__ == "__main__":
         writeexample()

-To synchronise your python scipt in bazel you can add a python library for it.
+To synchronise your python script in bazel you can add a python library for it.
 Go to the end of the [BUILD.bazel](../BUILD.bazel) in the elasticnodemiddleware folder and add the following code:

     py_library(